CrazyFarang/GettingAndCleaningData/Codebook.md

 ##Codebook

 The result dataset after cleaning the data contains 180 rows(observations) and 68 variables (subject id, activity description and average of means and standard deviations of the measures).
+All the measure variables were normalized to interval [-1,1] before starting the data cleaning, so they are unit free.

 **List of variables:**